 Back to Basics #1: Diagnosing Periodontitis with 2018’s Classification

-The 2018 classification of periodontal and peri-implant diseases and conditions emerged from the 2017 World Workshop on Classification, held in Chicago from November 9 – 11, 2017.
-The original objectives were to produce a contemporary system based upon current evidence and that was simple to implement in general dental practice.
+The 2018 classification of periodontal and peri-implant diseases and conditions emerged from the 2017 World Workshop on Classification in Chicago.
+The original objectives were to produce a contemporary system that was based upon current evidence and was simple to implement in general dental practice.

 Key concepts developed were: